ZanZubair96/K8S/README.md

 Note: minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.

+Step- 3: run "minikube status", to get the running status.

-Step- 3: run "kubectl get nodes", to get the information about the running nodes (minikube).
+Step- 4: run "kubectl get nodes", to get the information about the running nodes (minikube).

 Note:  kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.

+Step- 5: run the deploy.yaml file to start the sample "Selenium-hub" which is specified in the yaml file.

+Step- 6: run the service.yaml file to start the services the kubernetes port service.

+Step- 7: run the rep.yaml file to start the chrome nodes for the selenium grid.